zonglun99/CS4211-tennis/README.md

 ```

 ## Disclaimer
+* Please run all commands in the Linux command line interface (CLI)
-The running the above steps requires the environment to be set up properly, in case of missing packages,
+* The running the above steps requires the environment to be set up properly, in case of missing packages,
 do `pip install {package name}`.